Why Narratives Stick: The Science of Storytelling

 That’s it.
 That’s the bar.

 At InGenius Prep, we work with thousands of students each year.
 Many are impressive on paper.
-But when an essay lacks narrative structure—when it reads like a résumé in paragraph form—it doesn’t linger.
+But when an essay lacks cohesive writing—when it reads like a résumé in paragraph form—it doesn’t linger.

 What does linger?
 Voice.
 Reflection.
 A story that shows change over time.

 Storytelling isn’t a soft skill.
-It’s a strategic advantage—especially when 60,000+ students apply to the same top 20 schools each year.
-With admit rates below 5% at places like Harvard, Columbia, and Stanford, readers are looking for reasons to remember you.
+It’s a strategic advantage, especially when 60,000+ students apply to the same top 20 schools each year.
+With admission rates below 5% at institutions such as Harvard, Columbia, and Stanford, readers are looking for reasons to remember you.[5]

 Story helps them do that.